kaminoweb/RemoveWpVersion/README.md

 To install this plugin and get it working, follow the steps below:

-1. Upload `kaminoweb-remove-version` directory into the `/wp-content/plugins/` directory
+1. Upload 'RemoveWpVersion' directory into the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress

+## Screenshots

+There is no screen shot at this time.

+## Frequently Asked Questions

+### How to remove this plugin?

+To remove this plugin, you can:

-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. De-activate the plugin through the 'Plugins' menu in WordPress
+2. Then delete the plugin through the 'Plugins' menu in WordPress

+You can also:

+* Manually delete the directory 'RemoveWpVersion' into the '/wp-content/plugins/` directory

+## Changelog

+* (April 18th 2024).
+Tested with WordPress 6.5.2.
+* (April 18th 2024).
+Added a dashboard page.
+* (1 September 2020).
+Initial Release.

 ## License